Last Updated on January 30, 2024 by Samantha Harris

 This suggests the tortoise is stressed by something in its environment.
-The one exception to this is a baby tortoise, who’ll spend up to 22 hours a day sleeping underground.
+The exception to this is a baby tortoise, which spends up to 22 hours a day sleeping underground.

 Baby tortoises haven’t yet developed a hard shell, making them susceptible to predation.
 Most of a tortoise’s first year involves sleeping in a burrow or under the substrate.